Just Sort It! A Simple and Effective Approach to Active Preference Learning: Experimental Results

-This time, the data is dense enough to enable us to use the comparison outcomes directly.
-When an outcome for pair $(i,j)$ is requested, we sample uniformly at random over the outcomes observed for this pair.
+The comparisons are dense, and there is at least one comparison outcome for almost all pairs.
+When an outcome for pair $(i,j)$ is requested, we sample uniformly at random over all outcomes observed for this pair.
 In the rare case where no outcome is available, we return $i \prec j$ with probability $1/2$.
-This enables us to compare active and passive approaches in a more realistic setting, where the assumptions of the BT model do not necessarily hold anymore.
+This enables us to compare sampling strategies in a realistic setting, where the assumptions of the BT model do not necessarily hold anymore.

-The ground truth is set to the ranking induced by a BT model fitted with all the available data.
-Results are shown in Figure~\ref{fig:datasets} (right.)
-We see that the active approach is able to bring the average displacement down to a required level much more quickly than the passive approach.
-For example, an average displacement of $\Delta = 10$ is reached after $5,015$ random comparisons, but only $2,492$ if we collect comparisons with Quicksort---reducing the number of comparisons needed by a factor $2$.
+Results are shown in Figure~\ref{fig:datasets} (left).
+Once again, active learning performs noticeably better than random sampling.
+On this real-world dataset, the performance of our sorting-based strategies is indistinguishable from that of the Bayesian methods, after completing one entire call to the sorting procedure (slightly less than \num{1000} comparisons).
+This result should be interpreted in light of the time needed to select all $10^4$ pairs: a fraction of a second for sorting-based strategies, and several hours for the Bayesian methods.
+Finally, we observe that the performance of uncertainty sampling progressively degrades as $c$ increases.
+A detailed analysis reveals that uncertainty sampling increasingly focuses on a small set of hard-to-discriminate pairs, symptomatic of a well-known issue \citep{settles2012active}.